the-events-calendar/the-events-calendar/readme.txt

 * Fix - Put back the event website label for Classic editor.
 [TEC-4334]
 * Fix - Ensure that subscription links include events up to the limit, no matter the view settings.
 [TEC-4264]
 * Fix - Default event category in Global Import Settings to apply on new imports in Event Aggregator.
 [EA-426]
+* Fix - Add rel noindex and nofollow to the legacy iCal export button.
+[TEC-4354]

 = [5.14.2.1] 2022-04-28 =